San Francisco, Monterey and Big Sur..

 San Francisco, Monterey and Big Sur

 The year 1992, I left the Iraq border for New Jersey.
 I spend three months at Fort Dix, N.J. in the Winter months.
 I was attached to a reserve unit and I had no orders.
 While I waited for my new orders.
 I went to the Winter Atlantic many times.
 She was dangerous, wonderful and cold.
 After three months, I received orders for Fort Ord, California.
-I loved the Atlantic and I promised myself to return to the eastern Atlantic shore and swim into her arms.
+I loved the Atlantic and I promised myself to return to the eastern Atlantic shore and swim into her arms again.

 I drove home to Michigan first.
 I spend two weeks with the family.
 I left Michigan in late March for Fort Ord, California.
-I decided to make the road-trip a five-day journey.
-I stopped in four cities and states, I wanted to see and spend time in.
+I decided to make the road-trip a five day journey.
+I stopped in four cities and four states, I wanted to see and spend time in.
 I drank some beer in each city and I roamed each cities for 6-8 hours each.
 The long road-trip allowed me to regain my mind and my thoughts.

 I remembered I had to stay one extra day in Reno.
 The mountain to cross.
 Snow-end.
 I liked Reno, small city, alive, wild and crazy.
 I remember seeing Sacramento coming down the mountain.
 No snow and sunny.
 I made it to California and I was content to see her.